silencesys/lindat-tei/src/guidelines/text-corrections.md

   <expan>Arthemand<ex>us<ex></expan>
 </choice>
 ```
-Sometimes is desirable to expand the abbreviation, that can be achieved by using the `expan` element.
-However, the element can not stand alone and the
+Sometimes, it is desirable to expand the abbreviation, that can be achieved by using the `expan` element.
+However, the element can not stand alone, and the
 abbreviation must be defined inside the `choice` group within the `abbr` element.
 The additional element `ex` contains a sequence of letters added by an editor or transcriber when expanding an abbreviation.
 Can be omitted.

 ## Scribal interventions